amandasystems/incremental-parikh-images/Report.md

 this method would yield a formula containing quantifiers, which in many practical cases are prohibitively time-consuming to eliminate.

-## Generating Quantifier-Free Presburger Formulii Lazily
+## Generating Quantifier-Free Presburger Formulae Lazily

 Our approach, similar to other classic relaxations such as the one used for solving the travelling salesperson problem in Concorde [@concorde], relaxes the